alercah/rado/design.md

 ### Locations

-1. It should be possible to describe locations that do not have any items, and requirements to move from one location to another. *Example: ALttP Entrance Randomizer.*
+1. :heavy_check_mark: It should be possible to describe locations that do not have any items, and requirements to move from one location to another.
+   *Example: ALttP Entrance Randomizer.*
-1. It should be possible to describe as randomized the way locations are connected.
+1. :o: It should be possible to describe as randomized the way locations are connected.
 If regions are supported, then this must be able to remove any relevant parenting effects of regions if desired. *Example: ALttP Entrance Randomizer may move an entrance located in Dark World Death Mountain, which has many access requirements, to the Light World, which has none.*
 1. It should be possible to provide an alternate set of requirements in order to learn what is at a location without being able to collect it. *Example: In ALttP, a player can check the item at the Lumberjack Cave with no